top of page

 Flying XC at mid-day requires a P4 high level pilot with a strong background in mountain flying.
 At about 11:00 on days with suitable XC weather (rare), western to southern prevailing winds begin to hit Lookout Mountain.
 A house thermal exists above a knob located a few hundred feet down the ridge between the north and middle launch.

 Lookout Mountain offers late afternoon and evening flights.
 These flights are more suited to P3 pilots.
-Winds at about 10-15 mph at launch are best.
 Typical meeting times at the LZ for Lookout Mountain during the middle of the summer are 4:00-5:00 pm.
 Afternoon and evening flights offer a significant chance of long local flights.
 Glass-off and restitution flights are the norm.
 Short XC flights to other towns are also possible during these hours.

 Pilots should make sure to stay up wind of the bowls associated with launches.
 Sink and rotor exists behind the antennas.